Pall Mall, London: Later history

-No 77-78 Pall Mall was the home of the Marquess of Ailesbury from 1840.
+No 77–78 Pall Mall was the home of the Marquess of Ailesbury from 1840.
 In 1892, it was inherited by the Marchioness' nephew, Viscount de Vesci who leased the building to the Office of Works.
 In 1902, it was granted to Queen Victoria's daughter, Princess Helena and her husband Prince Christian as a grace and favour residence and retained as a home by their daughters, Princess Helena Victoria and Princess Marie Louise until 1947.
 In 1951, the property was divided: No.77 was occupied by the Oxford and Cambridge University Club, and no.78 by the Eagle Star Insurance Company.

 The Institute of Directors was founded in 1903 and received a royal charter in 1906.
 The former branch of the Midland Bank at Nos.
 69–70 Pall Mall was designed by Edwin Lutyens and constructed between 1922 and 1927.
 The original plan to redevelop No. 70 proved impractical so the two premises were demolished to provide a site for the current premises.
 The cigarette manufacturer Rothmans has its head office at No. 65 Pall Mall, in a building designed by Norman Shaw, while P&O Ferries' main administrative office is at No. 79.

 Cultural references

 Giacomo Casanova lived in Pall Mall during 1761 as "Chevalier de Seingalt" and documented the stay in his memoirs.
 When the novelist William Makepeace Thackeray visited Dublin in 1845, he compared Pall Mall to O'Connell Street (then known as Upper Sackville Street).
 In 1870, Henry Benjamin Wheatley wrote "Round about Piccadilly and Pall Mall", documenting changes in and around the street over the century.
 A compilation of Oscar Wilde's works, A Critic in Pall Mall : Being Extracts From Reviews And Miscellanies, was published in 1919, comprising essays he wrote for newspapers and journals from the 1870s to the 1890s.

-Pall Mall is the location of the fictional Diogenes Club in the Sherlock Holmes stories, written by Arthur Conan Doyle.

-Princess Elizabeth mentioned Pall Mall in her diary on celebrations on VE day: "Out in crowd again," she wrote, "Trafalgar Square, Piccadilly, Pall Mall, walked simply miles.
-Saw parents on balcony at 12.30 am – ate, partied, bed 3am!"
+Princess Elizabeth mentioned Pall Mall in her diary on celebrations on VE Day: "Out in crowd again," she wrote, "Trafalgar Square, Piccadilly, Pall Mall, walked simply miles.
+Saw parents on balcony at 12.30am – ate, partied, bed 3am!"

 Pall Mall is part of a group of three squares on the British Monopoly board game, alongside Whitehall and Northumberland Avenue.
 All three streets converge at Trafalgar Square.
 Rising house prices across London mean a small flat on Pall Mall, which is in the lowest-priced third of properties on the board, now sells for over £1 million.

+Charles Lamb, in his essay "The Superannuated Man," also mentioned this place.
+The narrator of the essay confesses that he used to "indent the gayer flags of Pall Mall."
+As the narrator is a superannuated man, he has ample time to spend.
+Among the means of spending time and enjoying his life is frequently visiting the club houses in Pall Mall, which gave him immense pleasure.